noahsug/card-auto-battler/README.md

 TODO:

-1. face same enemy again on defeat (similar to Night of the Full Moon).
-This makes progression feel linear and gives satisfaction of counter-picking an enemy
-2. 2-card priority list
+1. 2-card priority list
-3. inverse priority list: try to minimize win rate.
+2. inverse priority list: try to minimize win rate.
 Use this to sort bottom half of priority list and to find bugs (e.g. card is accidentally hitting self)
-4. make card text super easy to read (add lots of keywords?)
+3. make card text super easy to read (add lots of keywords?)

 ## analysis